Procedure modified by Jonathan Breitzer and George Lisensky from "Preparation and Properties of an Aqueous Ferrofluid" by

 solution to a 100 or 150 mL beaker.

-Continue stirring throughout the addition of 50 mL 1.0 M aqueous NH3 solution over a period of about 5-10
+Continue stirring with a glass rod throughout the dropwise addition of 50 mL 1.0 M aqueous NH3 solution over a period of about 5-10

 minutes, adding approximately 1 mL every 10 seconds.
 Avoid addition that is faster than the solution can be mixed,